Skip to main content

 PDF Rendering

 Both web-to-print documents have an additional tab that is the place for rendering documents to print-ready PDFs.
-When rendering, the print is first rendererd to HTML, then rendered as a Twig template (yes, you can use Twig expressions in the document) and then rendered to an PDF.
-PDF rendering itself is done by an third party renderer.
-Currently we support pdfreactor, Chromium and Gotenberg.
+When rendering, the print is first rendered to HTML, then rendered as a Twig template (yes, you can use Twig expressions in the document) and then rendered to a PDF.
+PDF rendering itself is done by a third party renderer.
+Currently we support pdfreactor and Gotenberg.
 Please see their documentation for details concerning template possibilities.

-Depending on the renderer, there might be settings possible for the rendering process.
-The provided settings might be extended in future.
+Depending on the renderer, additional settings may be available for the rendering process.
+The provided settings may be extended in the future.
 For details of settings please see section below or renderer documentation.

 Sandbox Restrictions